baronrustamov/py_flask_blog/README.md

 # A blog site built with Flask, MySQL on AWS EB + RDS.

 ## Summary:
-This is a code-along project with 100 days of python from Dr. Angela Yu.
+This is a code-along project with "100 days of python course" on udemy.

 ## Tech stack:
 Python3, Flask, MySQL, AWS EB, RDS